deburau/AmazonVineExplorer/README.md

 *  Handle case when product link is not present for prerelease products
 *  Added _isFeatured to product class
    !!!
 You might have to restart yout browser !!!
-*  Fix exception in fastStyleChanges() when element not found
+*  Fix exceptions when elements not found

 ##### [2025-11-13] - Version 0.11.28
 *  Fix [deburau/AmazonVineExplorer#54](https://github.com/deburau/AmazonVineExplorer/issues/54)